 When we refer to the Selection Process, we are referring to the steps we use to screen and evaluate job seekers’ qualifications for our open positions.
-Most selection processes require job seekers to pass one or more tests; and typically, if you successfully pass each test, we will place your name on the eligibility list for that recruitment.
+Most selection processes require job seekers to pass one or more assessments; and typically, if you successfully pass each one, we will place your name on the eligibility list for that recruitment.
 Hiring managers consider names from the eligibility lists in order of rank and score unless otherwise required by law.
 This consideration usually takes the form of one or more panel or hiring interviews.
 Top candidates identified through interviews may need to pass additional screening and evaluation steps before we make a final job offer.

 Screening and evaluation steps

 The following is a detailed description of our most common screening and evaluation steps.
 When you view a job posting you will find the screening and evaluation steps we expect to use in a particular recruitment process.
 Please note the process is subject to change.